AJ-Acevedo/dotfiles/README.md

 ## Updating and adding VIM plugins

-To update the VIM plug-ins run the following commands from the .dotfiles root directory
+To update the VIM plug-ins, run the following commands from the .dotfiles root directory

 ```
 curl -Sso ~/.vim/autoload/pathogen.vim \